jliong-ch/gantt-chart/README.md

 A simple non-relational Gantt Chart with simple interactions for task selection(s)

+## Run Chart

+1. Install angular/cli
+2. Clone the repo
+3. Run `npm i`
+4. Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

 ## Project details

 - This is completed with KendoUI for Angular's components